ffomezolam/GA-DSI-Project-3/README.md

 General Assembly DSI Project 3: Classification Modeling

+*This is a data science project done for the General Assembly Data Science Immersive cohort starting July 25, 2022*

 ## Problem Statement

 I am to create a classification model to predict engagement on Reddit.